General Help FAQs

 - To be eligible, costs associated with a retainer check must be submitted within 365 days of work being performed as documented through invoices, timesheets etc.

-- Also additional information regarding appropriate Proof of Payment in the section UST Electronic Claim filing requirements below.
+- Also, see additional information regarding appropriate Proof of Payment in the section below entitled UST Electronic Claim Filing Requirements.

 What happens if my Certificate of Compliance (COC) is revoked?